LLNL/merlin/docs/source/modules/installation.rst

 Installation
 ============
 Prerequisites:
   * python3 >= python3.6
   * python3 pip
   * wget
   * build tools (make, C-compiler for local-redis)
   * docker (optional)
   * file editor is using docker

 Estimated time: 20 minutes

 You will learn:
-* How to install merlin in a virtualenviroment using pip.
+  * How to install merlin in a virtual environment using pip.
   * How to install a local redis server.
   * How to install merlin using docker (optional).
-* how to start teh docker containers, including redis (optional).
+  * How to start the docker containers, including redis (optional).
   * How to configure merlin.
   * How to test/verify the installation.

 <FIXME: some intro>